“Then I went down into the basement,

 And there will be emu’s in the zone.”

 I woke up with these words echoing through my head.
-A sound clip that is used by Kasabian at the beginning of their song ‘West Ryder Silver Bullet’.
+A sound clip that is used by Kasabian in their song ‘West Ryder Silver Bullet’.

-It haunted me so that I climbed down opened my laptop and went on a search.
-Resulting in my trusted – corporate – friend Google answering: Sans Soleil (1983) by Chris Marker.
-A experimental documentary almost Eliot-esque.
+It haunted me so much that I had to climb down from my bed, to open my laptop and go on a search.
+My trusted – corporate – friend Google provided the answer to my question: Sans Soleil (1983) by Chris Marker.
+A experimental documentary that is almost Eliot-esque.

 Like the emu’s that are running round my head, inhabiting an ever-extending desert known as the zone.